The sleep training methods that did not work for my baby (and what we did instead)

 Trying to put our baby on a schedule

-Attempting to put my child on a schedule was an ineffective strategy for us.
+Attempting to put my baby on a strict schedule was an ineffective strategy for us.
 Despite my initial hopes, it led to a lot of crying and distress for both of us.
 I found myself trying to get her to go to sleep at times she simply was not tired, or at times missing her tired cues and finding it more difficult to settle her as she became tired and dysregulated.

 Breaking the habit of feeding to sleep for bedtimes and naps

 I am thankful this didn’t end up cutting down or ending our breastfeeding story as it did for so many women and parents I have met in my Instagram community.
 Our (brief) attempt to enforce a separation of feeding and sleep only caused distress and exhaustion.
-Not giving the boob when being asked for it left me feeling disconnected from my instincts as a parent and honestly, we got way less sleep!
+Not giving the boob when being asked for it left me feeling disconnected from my instincts as a parent and honestly, we all got way less sleep!

 Sending my partner in to do bedtime with strict instructions not to pick our baby up